 Elizabeth's father and mother took the day off to bring her to see the doctors who had performed the operation.
-Both Elizabeth's eyes were covered with bandages.
+Bandages covered both Elizabeth's eyes.

 Elizabeth was carried by her father into the clinic the first day after the cataract surgery.

 For Dr Carole, who performed the surgery, it was a very special moment - she explains:

 “Once I took the bandage off one eye, I knew.
 She was looking around, taking in her surroundings.
 I became teary, relieved that the surgery was successful and from pure joy that Elizabeth could see.